sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/docker-compose/index.md

 Create a `release` branch to track all of your customizations to Sourcegraph.
 This branch will be used to [upgrade Sourcegraph](#upgrade-and-migration) and install your Sourcegraph instance.

->NOTE: Ensure that you are on the `master` branch.

 ```bash
   # Specify the version you want to install
   export SOURCEGRAPH_VERSION="v3.40.1"